|Prices From||$2,115 |

 Local payment of $120 for Lake Argyle Crusie & overnight camp

 Optional flights at Bungles Bungles are avaialable, paid direct to flight operator.
 15 minutes from $255.

 Any alcohol beverages.
 Passengers are allowed to purchase alcohol to take on tour but this must be bought in can or cask form as bottles (stubbies) will get smashed due to bumpy roads.

-Travel Freedom have over 20 years experience helping travellers and locals explore some of Australia's greatest highlights and unique locations!
+Travel Freedom has over 20 years of experience helping travellers and locals explore some of Australia's greatest highlights and unique locations!
 We have helped over 1.8 million travellers plan and book their dream holiday so you can be sure you're booking with the best!

 We offer a price beat guarantee on all of our tours and activities.
 If you find a cheaper price elsewhere for any comparable tours or activities, let us know and we will beat it!
 You can relax knowing that you're getting the best deal all while experiencing the best tour available.

 Every booking made with Travel Freedom is handled by real people, who are available 7 days a week to answer any enquiries you may have about our tours!
 Our live chat, email, and phone contact options make it easy for you to speak to us about any questions you might have.